 - The recipient will have the opportunity to work with an authorized MCT stager to study a Cunningham solo as a tool for developing choreographic skills and/or creating original choreography.

 - The recipient will have the opportunity to pursue areas of special interest that emerge over the course of the program.

 - Applicants must be dance artists who self-identify as BIPOC (Black, Indigenous, people of color)

 - Applicants must be U.S. citizens or permanent U.S. residents.

 - Applicants must reside in the New York City area during the six-month term of the award.

-- Applicants must have completed or expect to complete a college-level training program or the equivalent between January 2020 and June 2022.
+- Applicants must have completed or expect to complete an undergraduate degree program or the equivalent between May 2021 and June 2023.